-- 1 the 2009 Acts of Assembly. - 2 1.
-Financial - 3 a) An unqualified opinion from the Auditor of Public Accounts upon the audit of the public institution's financial statements; - 4 b) No significant audit deficiencies attested to by the Auditor of Public Accounts; - 5 c) Substantial compliance with all financial reporting standards approved by the State Comptroller; - d) Substantial attainment of accounts receivable standards approved by the State Comptroller, including but not limited to, any standards for outstanding receivables and bad debts; and - 8 e) Substantial attainment of accounts payable standards approved by the State Comptroller including, but not limited to, any9 standards for accounts payable past due. - 10 2.
-Debt Management - a) The institution shall maintain a bond rating of AA- or better; - b) The institution achieves a three-year average rate of return at least equal to the imoney.net money market index fund; and - 13 c) The institution maintains a debt burden ratio equal to or less than the level approved by the Board of Visitors in its debt14 management policy. - 15 3.
-Human Resources - a) The institution's voluntary turnover rate for classified plus university/college employees will meet the voluntary turnover rate for state classified employees within a variance of 15 percent; and - b) The institution achieves a rate of internal progression within a range of 40 to 60 percent of the total salaried staff hires for the fiscal year. - 20 4.
-Procurement a) The institution will substantially comply with its annual approved Small, Women and Minority (SWAM) procurement plan as submitted to the Department of Small Business and Supplier Diversity; however, a variance of 15 percent from its SWAM purchase goal, as stated in the plan, will be acceptable; and a) The institution will complete capital projects (with an individual cost of over \$1,000,000) within the budget originally approved by the institution's governing board at the preliminary design state for projects initiated under delegated authority, or the budget set out in the Appropriation Act or other Acts of Assembly which provides construction funding for the project at the preliminary design state.
-If the institution exceeds the budget for any such project, the Secretaries of Administration and Finance shall review the circumstances causing the cost overrun and the manner in which the institution responded and determine whether the institution shall be considered in compliance with the measure despite the cost overrun;
+- 1. As specified in § 2.2-5004, Code of Virginia, institution takes all appropriate actions to meet the following financial and administrative standards: - a) An unqualified opinion from the Auditor of Public Accounts upon the audit of the public institution's financial statements; - b) No significant audit deficiencies attested to by the Auditor of Public Accounts; - c) Substantial compliance with all financial reporting standards approved by the State Comptroller; - d) Substantial attainment of accounts receivable standards approved by the State Comptroller, including but not limited to, any standards for outstanding receivables and bad debts; and - e) Substantial attainment of accounts payable standards approved by the State Comptroller including, but not limited to, any standards for accounts payable past due. - 2.
+Institution complies with a debt management policy approved by its governing board that defines the maximum percent of institutional resources that can be used to pay debt service in a fiscal year, and the maximum amount of debt that can be prudently issued within a specified period. - 3.
+The institution will achieve the classified staff turnover rate goal established by the institution; however, a variance of 15 percent from the established goal will be acceptable. - 4.
+The institution will substantially comply with its annual approved Small, Women and Minority (SWAM) plan as submitted to the Department of Small Business and Supplier Diversity; however, a variance of 15 percent from its SWAM purchase goal, as stated in the plan, will be acceptable.

-- b) The institution will make no less than 80 percent of purchase transactions through the Commonwealth's enterprise-wide internet procurement system (eVA) with no less than 75 percent of dollars to vendor locations in eVA. - 26 5.
-Capital Outlay
+The institution will make no less than 75 percent of dollar purchases through the Commonwealth's enterprise-wide internet procurement system (eVA) from vendor locations registered in eVA.